zerotunnelexception/cathook/README.md

 # Cathook Training Software
 ![banner](https://user-images.githubusercontent.com/13179138/134817300-d4865695-af33-4e83-a017-5ec0d31ea0a1.png)

-## Risk of VAC detection

-The software could be detected by VAC in the future.
-Only use it on accounts you won't regret getting VAC banned.

 ## Overview

 Cathook is a training software designed for Team Fortress 2 for Linux.
 Cathook includes some joke features like